brian-cooney/CV/README.md

 ## Projects

-Here are some of my favourite projects.
-For a complete list, see my [Github profile](https://github.com/nkhil/).
+Here is a selection of my favourite projects.
+For a complete list,  [please visit my Github profile](https://github.com/nkhil/).

 | Project   | Description | Technologies |
 |---        |---         |---           |